aglaszuk/Polygenic_Adaptation_Heliosperma/08_genDiv/README.md

 # Compute pi, theta Watterson, and Tajima's D using ANGSD

 ANGSD genome-wide saf files were computed for alpine and montane ecotype populations from pair 1 and 3.
+Each input file contains the list of individual bam files for a population.
 ```
 for i in list*; \
 do \